 ACCA's Ronald Catpo (left) speaking at a Seminar on REDD in Cusco in 2009.
 Photo: ACCA

-ACA's Luis Felipe Duchicela and Hannah Stutzman (center left and right) with members of the Santa Rita Reforestation Association in the Manu - Tambopata Corridor of Madre de Dios, Peru.
+Luis Felipe Duchicela (formerly with ACA) and Hannah Stutzman (center left and right) with members of the Santa Rita Reforestation Association in the Manu - Tambopata Corridor of Madre de Dios, Peru.
 Photo: Laura Samaniego

 ACCA's Laura Samaniego (left) and Cristina Trujillo (right) with a MAT Corridor beneficiary who hopes to create an ecotourism program for his private conservation area, holding a tourism inventory map.
 Photo: Luis Felipe Duchicela